 Noise

-All power tools, including leaf mulchers, make some noise, but cordless and corded models are fairly quiet, at approximately 60 to 63 decibels—comparable to the sound of conversational speech.
-Gas-powered leaf mulchers are quite a bit louder at around 85 to 90 decibels or comparable to the sound of busy street traffic from the curb.
-Check your city ordinances, and if you live in a community where loud noises are discouraged or prohibited, you may want to choose an electric leaf mulcher.
+All power tools, including leaf mulchers, make some noise, but cordless and corded models are fairly quiet at approximately 60 to 63 decibels—comparable to the sound of conversational speech.
+Gas-powered leaf mulchers are quite a bit louder at around 85 to 90 decibels, or comparable to the sound of busy street traffic from the curb.
+Shoppers will want to check their city ordinances prior to purchase; an electric leaf mulcher may be preferable or required in communities where loud noises are discouraged or prohibited.

 FAQs

-A leaf mulcher can simplify yard cleanup, but if this is your first time shopping for one, you might want some more information.
+Yard cleanup may seem like a straightforward task, but first-time shoppers of leaf mulchers might need more information.
 Check out the answers to some of the most frequently asked questions about leaf mulchers.

 A leaf mulcher is only intended for dry leaves.
-Avoid sucking up acorns and twigs larger than ⅛ inch in diameter, and don’t mulch green leaves or grass clippings.
+Avoid sucking up acorns and twigs larger than 0.125 inch in diameter and don’t mulch green leaves or grass clippings.
 Green plant matter can clog the blades of a leaf mulcher.